 All employees are required to provide an accurate accounting of time and attendance on a daily, weekly or monthly basis as determined by your employment status.
-Time and attendance are required to be documented electronically via Kronos or manually via the "Monthly Attendance Report".
+Time and attendance are required to be documented electronically via Kronos or manually via the "Monthly Attendance Report" or any assigned tool by the College.
 Time and attendance is approved by your direct supervisor.
 Failure to provide accurate and consistent Time and Attendance reports may result in disciplinary action up to and including termination and legal action.